robak86/hardwired/packages/react/README.md

 Dependency injection is also relevant in React applications.
 React already provides a mechanism for dependency injection in the form of [context](https://reactjs.org/docs/context.html).
-This library aims to provide opinionated standard semantics for defining and injecting dependencies to the React components (using the service locator pattern).
+This library aims to provide opinionated semantics for defining and injecting dependencies to the React components (using the service locator pattern).

 ## Limitations